A hybrid framework for estimating nonlinear functions of quantum states: Application for measuring moment

 \subsection{Alternative estimators for the moments}

-In this subsection, we show alternative estimators of $P_3$ and $P_4$, by adopting the postprocessing in Ref.~\cite{Elben2019toolbox} using the same RM data collected in Algorithm \ref{algo:tShadow} for $t=2$.
-We first prove the result of $P_3$ in Proposition \ref{prop:3mEstZ}.
+In this subsection, we show alternative estimators of $P_3$ and $P_4$, by adopting the postprocessing in Ref.~\cite{Elben2019toolbox} using the same RM data collected in Algorithm 1 for $t=2$.
+We first prove the result of $P_3$ in Proposition 2.

-\begin{proof} In each shot of the measurement, as shown in Fig.~\ref{Fig:hybrid} (a), the state is initialized to be $\rho_{c,I,II}=\ketbra{+}\otimes \rho^{\otimes 2}$, and $\rho_{c,I,II}$ denotes the joint state.
+\begin{proof} In each shot of the measurement, as shown in Fig.~1 (c), the state is initialized to be $\rho_{c,I,II}=\ketbra{+}\otimes \rho^{\otimes 2}$ denoting the joint state.
 After the Controlled-$S_2$ operation and the random unitary evolution, the state before the projective measurement shows

 As there is no measurement on the first copy of $\rho$, by taking a partial trace one gets the remaining density matrix on the control qubit and the second-copy as